-To ensure program fidelity and proper credit, the Mental Health Step Down program must be delivered by Psychology Services staff.
+To ensure program fidelity and proper credit, the Mental Health Step Down program must be delivered by Psychology Services.

-Money Smart for Adults is an instructor-led course consisting of 14 training modules that cover basic financial topics.
+Money Smart for Adults is an instructor-led course that covers basic financial topics.
 Topics include a description of deposit and credit services offered by financial institutions, choosing and maintaining a checking account, spending plans, the importance of saving, how to obtain and use credit effectively, and the basics of building or repairing credit.